♥ Teach yourself to play bridge

 Introduction to bridge

-4) Develop your trick-taking skills.
-Here are the main ways you can set up and win tricks.
-Use the lessons and example hands in the LTPB I software to practice.
+3) Develop your trick-taking skills.
+Here are the basics of how to set up and win tricks.

 Establishing and cashing tricks